-Drilling and completion of the PUD Wells on the Underlying Properties are high risk activities with many uncertainties that could delay ECA's anticipated drilling schedule and adversely affect future production from the Underlying Properties.
+Completion of the PUD Wells on the Underlying Properties is a high risk activity with many uncertainties that could delay ECA's anticipated completion schedule and adversely affect future production from the Underlying Properties.
 Any such delays or reductions in production could decrease future revenues that are available for distribution to unitholders.

-The drilling and completion of the PUD Wells on the Underlying Properties are subject to numerous risks beyond ECA's and the Trust's control, including risks that could delay ECA's current drilling schedule for the PUD Wells and the risk that drilling will not result in commercially viable natural gas production.
+The completion of the PUD Wells on the Underlying Properties is subject to numerous risks beyond ECA's and the Trust's control, including risks that could delay ECA's current completion schedule for the PUD Wells and the risk that completion will not result in commercially viable natural gas production.
 ECA's decisions to develop or otherwise exploit certain areas within the AMI will depend in part on the evaluation of data obtained through geophysical and geological analyses, production data and engineering studies, the results of which are often inconclusive or subject to varying interpretations.
-ECA's costs of drilling, completing and operating wells are often uncertain before drilling commences.
+ECA's costs of completing and operating wells are often uncertain before such activities commences.
 Overruns in budgeted expenditures are common risks that can make a particular project uneconomical.
-Further, ECA's future business, financial condition, results of operations, liquidity or ability to finance planned capital expenditures could be materially and adversely affected by any factor that may curtail, delay or cancel drilling, including the following:
+Further, ECA's future business, financial condition, results of operations, liquidity or ability to finance planned capital expenditures could be materially and adversely affected by any factor that may curtail, delay or cancel completion, including the following:

-- delays imposed by or resulting from compliance with regulatory requirements including permitting; - unusual or unexpected geological formations;
+- delays imposed by or resulting from compliance with regulatory requirements including permitting;

-- shortages of or delays in obtaining equipment and qualified personnel; - equipment malfunctions, failures or accidents; - lack of available gathering facilities or delays in construction of gathering facilities; - lack of available capacity on interconnecting transmission pipelines; - unexpected operational events and drilling conditions; - pipe or cement failures; - casing collapses; - lost or damaged drilling and service tools; - loss of drilling fluid circulation; - uncontrollable flows of natural gas and fluids; - fires and natural disasters; - environmental hazards, such as natural gas leaks, pipeline ruptures and discharges of toxic gases; - adverse weather conditions; - reductions in natural gas prices; - natural gas property title problems; and - market limitations for natural gas.
+- shortages of or delays in obtaining equipment and qualified personnel;

+- equipment malfunctions, failures or accidents;

+- lack of available gathering facilities or delays in construction of gathering facilities;

+- lack of available capacity on interconnecting transmission pipelines;

+- unexpected operational events;

+- casing collapses;

+- lost or damaged service tools;

+- uncontrollable flows of natural gas and fluids;

+- fires and natural disasters;

+- environmental hazards, such as natural gas leaks, pipeline ruptures and discharges of toxic gases;

+- adverse weather conditions;

+- reductions in natural gas prices;

+- natural gas property title problems; and

+- market limitations for natural gas.

-In the event that drilling of development wells is delayed or development wells have lower than anticipated production due to one of the factors above or for any other reason, estimated future distributions to unitholders may be reduced.
+In the event that the completion of development wells is delayed or development wells have lower than anticipated production due to one of the factors above or for any other reason, estimated future distributions to unitholders may be reduced.